mateolarreaferro/EP-353-MateoLarrea/PS8/README.md

 ### Acknowledgement:
 I used the information provided in class by my teacher, Akito van Troyer.
+Also, Pedro helped me with PS8.2.